DaniPet02/CV-hw/README.md

 - [RoadAnomaly Website Download](https://www.epfl.ch/labs/cvlab/data/road-anomaly/)
 - [CS GitHub](https://github.com/mcordts/cityscapesScripts/tree/master)

+THe main script to execute the pipeline is in the `main_notebook.ipynb`, while all utils functions are in the `utils.py` file, to avoid overloading the notebook and keep everything cleaner.
-To avoid overloading the Git repository, after having registered on the cityscapes website, download the CityScapes datasets `leftImg8bit_trainvaltest.zip (11GB)` for the RGB images and `gtFine_trainvaltest.zip (241MB)` for the masks, from the link `CityScapes Website Download`, add both folders to a new one called `cityscapes`, and ensure it has the following structure:
+Furthermore, to avoid overloading the Git repository, download all useful datasets from their official websites.
+Specifically, after having registered on the cityscapes website, download the CityScapes datasets `leftImg8bit_trainvaltest.zip (11GB)` for the RGB images and `gtFine_trainvaltest.zip (241MB)` for the masks, from the link `CityScapes Website Download`, add both folders to a new one called `cityscapes`, and ensure it has the following structure:

 ```
 CV-HW/